Overshadowing the village of Vandorf, stands the Castle Borski.

 Like a werewolf, the severed head of the Gorgon changes after death.
 The snakes retract into the hair and the ugliness melts away…

 On the plus side, it’s a beautiful film to look at.
 The scenes at the castle are particularly lovely in their spooky way, and the colorful dramatic lighting suggests that the director had seen one or two Mario Bava films.
-Also, there are at least four actors in important roles whom I’m extremely fond of, although I can’t say this is the finest work from any of them; they aren’t really given that much to do.
+Also, there are four actors in important roles whom I’m extremely fond of, although I can’t say this is the finest work from any of them; they aren’t really given that much to do.

 The major problem here is the plot, which doesn’t bear any thinking about.
 Aside from the central weirdness of a snake-headed lady from the myths of ancient Greece making her way north into Germany to haunt an abandoned medieval castle and possess a hapless young woman, I have to wonder: